Public validation benchmarks and consistency evidence

 Same profile across platforms

-The product is designed to keep one profile aligned across Windows, macOS, Linux, and Android targets.
+The product is designed to keep one profile aligned across Windows, macOS, and Linux hosts, while Android targets are simulated from that same model.

 Runtime discipline